dustinpfister/blog_posts/_posts/js-javascript-break.md

 ## 6 - Conclusion

 So the javaScript break keyword can be used to break out of a loop when doing so is called for.
 However in many cases the break statement is not required when writing many fine grain functions that make use of the [return keyword](/2019/03/01/js-javascript-return/).
+The use of return to break out of a loop is what I find myself using more often then break, as i like to break code down into many small, functional, reusable code snippets.
+Still they break keyword is there for what it is called for, along with continue, labels, and everything else that comes to mind when working with loops.